siddusharan/CPL_Project2883371/README.md

 ReadContactsFromCSV function:

-Callback, a function, and file_path, a string, are the parameters.
+Callback, a function, and csvFilePath, a string, are the parameters.
 The contacts array is filled by the function by reading contacts from a CSV file.
 Next, the callback method (callback(contacts)) receives the array.